-We encourage all prospective students to begin their admissions process with a thorough review of our academic program offerings.
-We also invite you to join us for an on-campus or online event to engage with our admissions staff and faculty and gain an in-depth look at Regent Law.
+Your decision to become a lawyer means you are embarking on a life-changing journey that will require dedication.
+We encourage all prospective law students to begin their law school admissions process with a thorough review of our academic program offerings.
+We also invite you to join us for an on-campus or online event to engage with our admissions staff and faculty and gain an in-depth look at Regent University School of Law.

-Students enrolled in the full-time J.D. program may obtain a joint-degree in business, communication, counseling or government, earning both degrees in significantly less time than would be required if the two degrees were pursued separately.
+Students enrolled in the full-time JD program may obtain a joint degree in business, communication, counseling, or government, earning both degrees in significantly less time than would be required if they were pursued separately.

-Students admitted into the School of Law may request that graduate-level coursework completed at another accredited college or university be applied toward their degree at Regent University.
-Read our tranfser policy.
+Students admitted to Regent Law may request that graduate level coursework completed at another accredited college or university be applied toward their degree at Regent University.
+Read our law school transfer credit policy.

-In addition to the program-specific requirements listed above, as an international applicant you will need to submit supplementary admissions requirements.
-These requirements will change depending on several factors such as your citizenship or visa status.
+In addition to the program-specific requirements listed above, international applicants need to submit supplementary admissions requirements.
+These requirements will change depending on several factors, such as citizenship and visa status.
 For more information, please visit our International Students Admissions page.

 Notice: Regent University is authorized under Federal law to enroll nonimmigrant students.

 As part of military-friendly university, Regent Law is honored to note that 20% of our student body have military connections.